s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 - Via asynchronous message passing

 ## Dataflow Through Databases
+Several applications or single application (running multi instance of an application) may access to database.
+It is necessary consider Backward and forward compatibility.

 ## Dataflow Through Services: REST and RPC
 Communicate process over a network.
 The arrangement calls `Client` and `Server`.